flowdev/spaghetti-cutter/README.md

 ### Recommendation How To Split A Service If Really Useful

-I recommend to split a service if it is sure to be really useful by first looking at the package structure in `.spaghetti-cutter.json`.
+I recommend to split a service if it is sure to be really useful by first looking at the package structure in `.spaghetti-cutter.hjson`.
-You wouldn't want to separate packages into own services if one package depends on the other as per `allow` directive.
+You would be careful to separate packages into own services if one domain package depends on another domain package per `allowAdditionally` directive.
-`tool` packages are a bit simpler since they tend change less often.
+`tool` packages are a bit simpler since they tend to change less often.
 They should just serve a single purpose well.
-So they can be easily extracted into an external library or they can be copied if the reusage isn't driven by businss needs but more accidental.
+So they can be easily extracted into an external library or they can be copied if the reusage isn't driven by business needs but more accidental.
 If some `tool` packages won't be used by all the services after the split you should take advantage of that.